Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 Pipelines are a sequence of payloads run so it will run the payloads all in one sequence so you dont have to do it yourself, its easier and faster and automated that way.

-theres 8 pipelines in total, I will divide it into 3 categories: ALl-IN-ONE, Jailbreak-ONLY and NO-etaHEN
+theres 6 pipelines in total, I will divide it into 4 categories: ALl-IN-ONE, Jailbreak-ONLY, NO-etaHEN and USB-etahen

 All the pipelines have 2 versions of them, umtx1 and umtx2 (umtx2 was removed because on bdj its useless, its mostly slower and causes more kp than umtx1.
 It is not gonna be added back until umtx2 becomes more stable and faster.) .
 I highly reccomend umtx1, b̶u̶t̶ i̶f̶ y̶o̶u̶ d̶o̶n̶t̶ c̶a̶r̶e̶ a̶b̶o̶u̶t̶ a̶ h̶i̶g̶h̶e̶r̶ c̶h̶a̶n̶c̶e̶ o̶f̶ k̶p̶ a̶n̶d̶ w̶a̶n̶t̶ f̶a̶s̶t̶e̶r̶ t̶i̶m̶e̶s̶ u̶s̶e̶ t̶h̶e̶ u̶m̶t̶x̶2̶ v̶e̶r̶s̶i̶o̶n̶s̶.